rampal-punia/data-science-toolkit/quick_overviews/3_ai_ml_ds_nlp.md

 ### **51. Dependency Tree**
 - **Definition**: A tree representation of the grammatical structure of a sentence, where words are connected based on their dependencies, used in syntactic parsing.

-This list covers key concepts, techniques, and algorithms that are essential for understanding and working in the field of